Toteya/alx-low_level_programming/0x0B-malloc_free/README.md

-# Project - 0x0A.
-C - argc, argv
+# Project - 0x0B.
+C - malloc, free

 ## Tasks:
 * -0.
 Write a function that creates an array of chars, and initializes it with a specific char.